-4.2.1 GRANT OF EXCELLENCE
+3.2.1 GRANT OF EXCELLENCE

-Grants of excellence are awarded to large-scale projects with the aim to carry Icelandic research to the international forefront.
-The grants are for research groups, and thus co-applicants are required in addition to the principal investigator.
-The project should involve contributions by a graduate students or students, as well as international collaboration.
-The maximum grant amount for Grants of excellence is ISK 120 million for a 36-month project, ISK 80 million for a 24-month project, and ISK 40 million for a 12-month project.
+Grants of excellence are awarded to large-scale projects that will result in research of high international calibre.
+Grants of excellence fund activities of research teams, and thus co-applicants are required in addition to a principal investigator/principal investigators.
+The project should involve contributions by a graduate student or students.
+Confirmed international collaboration in an application for a Grant of Excellence is likely to strengthen the application.
+The maximum grant amount for Grants of excellence is ISK 120 million for a 36-month project, ISK 80 million for a 24month project, and ISK 40 million for a 12-month project.
 The Grant of excellence may fund up to 85% of the total cost of the project.

-4.2.2 PROJECT GRANT
+3.2.2 PROJECT GRANT

-The maximum grant amount in Project grants is ISK 45 million for a 36-month project, ISK 30 million for a 24-month project, and ISK 15 million for a 12-month project.
-The Project may fund up to 85% of the total cost of the project.
+The maximum grant amount for a Project grants is ISK 45 million for a 36-month project, ISK 30 million for a 24-month project, and ISK 15 million for a 12month project.
+The Project grant may fund up to 85% of the total cost of the project.

-4.2.3 POSTDOCTORAL FELLOWSHIP GRANT
+3.2.3 POSTDOCTORAL FELLOWSHIP GRANT

-The purpose of the Postdoctoral fellowship grant is to help young researchers (up to seven years post-Ph.D. graduation) to develop their academic careers.
-The eligible applicant must have obtained an invitation from a host institution, preferably different from the institution awarding the Ph.D. degree, prior to the submission deadline.
-The maximum grant amount for postdoctoral fellowships is ISK 21 million for a 36-month project, ISK 14 million for a 24-month project, and ISK 7 million for a 12-month project.
+The purpose of the Postdoctoral fellowship grant is to help young researchers (up to seven years after doctoral award) to develop their academic careers.
+The eligible applicant must have obtained an invitation from a host institution, preferably different from the institution awarding the doctoral degree, prior to the submission deadline.
+The maximum grant amount for Postdoctoral fellowships is ISK 21 million for a 36-month project, ISK 14 million for a 24-month project, and ISK 7 million for a 12-month project.
 The Postdoctoral fellowship grant may fund up to 100% of the total project cost.
 The applicant must explain how the fellowship fits with previous work of applicant, how it will enhance his/her career development, and provide information about future research plans after the grant period.
+If grant recipient accepts another position during the grant period, the grant payments will be terminated at the start date of the new position.

-4.2.4 DOCTORAL STUDENT GRANTS
+3.2.4 DOCTORAL STUDENT GRANTS

-Doctoral students can apply for grants covering only their salaries, and travel cost for up to 300,000 ISK per grant year.
+Doctoral students can apply for grants covering their salaries, as well as travel costs for up to 300,000 ISK per grant year.
 All other costs in relation to the project must be covered by the supervisor/institution.
-Note that salaries for Ph.D. students can also be applied for in Project grant proposals and Grant of excellence proposals.
+Please note that salaries for doctoral students can also be applied for in Project grant proposals and Grant of Excellence proposals.
 If salaries are funded through more than one grant mechanism simultaneously, the same student cannot receive funding for more than 12 manmonths per year.
-The grade degree must be awarded by an Icelandic University, but a joint degree with a foreign University is also allowed.
+The degree must be awarded by an Icelandic University, but a joint degree with a foreign University is also allowed.
 Projects for up to 3 years can be funded, with a possible one-year extension.

-4.3 ELIGIBLE COST
+3.3 ELIGIBLE COST

-4.3.1 SALARIES
+3.3.1 SALARIES

 Grants can be used to fund salaries of researchers, graduate students and technical staff.
-Participating researchers may be unnamed at time of proposal, but work assignments for all persons involved in the project must be detailed in the budget.
-For maximum salaries, including related expenses per month and the total number of months per person approved by the IRF, see Table 2.
-IRF salaries increase by 3% annually.
-IRF awards may not be used to augment the total salary of those who are simultaneously receiving full pay for other work (including pension).
-IRF awards may not be used for compensation during maternal or medical leave.
+Participating researchers may be unidentified at time of proposal, but work assignments for all persons involved in the project must be detailed in the budget.
+For maximum salary amounts, including related expenses per month and the total number of months per person approved by the IRF, see Table 2.
+IRF salaries are expected to increase by 3% annually.
+IRF awards may not be used to augment the total salary of those who are simultaneously receiving a full-time salary for other work (including pension).

 Table 2.
-Maximum salaries, including related expenses per month and the total number of months per person, approved by the IRF as project cost for the grant year 2016.
+Maximum salaries, including related expenses per month and the total number of months per person, approved by the IRF as project cost for the grant year 2017.